YohannFaure/ProjetNetwork/README.md

 This data is a collection of ponctual interactions between subreddits, but studying the frequency and the value of said interactions can lead to the construction of relations, in the way same as a relationship between two individuals can be represented as a succession of interactions.

-This report is mainly focused on a relationnal interpretation of this dataset, but an interractional approach is used to propose a growth model for Reddit in [this section](#44---General-time-growth-of-Reddit).
+This report is mainly focused on a relational interpretation of this dataset (we look at all combined interactions between two nodes), but an interactional (dynamic) approach is used to propose a growth model for Reddit in [this section](#44---General-time-growth-of-Reddit).

 We don't take into account the creation date of a subreddit, but such information is made available in the reference paper.